NishadKumar/WeatherAlerts/README.md

 Git clone the master branch on your local system
 Run npm install

-Change directory to the nishad-app folder.
+Change directory to the project folder.
 Make the script(cron job) executable with command chmod +x tasks.sh Run the file ./tasks.sh